Currency:

 The page the user is on should be highlighted.

-This can be done by applying a color directly to the number, or by coloring the background of the number.
+This can be done by applying a color directly to a number, or by coloring the background of that number.

-This color must be unique for pagination.
+This color should be unique for pagination.
 And all this so that the user does not have the slightest doubt as to why such a color difference is needed.

-I know pagination seems like a necessary evil to many designers.
+I know that for many designers, pagination seems like a necessary evil.
 Something that, in principle, has no right to look beautiful, but, nevertheless, should be present on the page.

 Therefore, they try to completely marginalize its presence, in particular by using a small size for individual elements.